 Since March 2022, the reception centres for asylum applicants have been serving also as a place for accommodation for some temporary protection beneficiaries.
-However, only 2 temporary protection beneficiaries benefited from this accommodation in 2024.[4]
+However, no temporary protection beneficiaries benefited from this accommodation in 2025.[4]

 Centres are located in different parts of Poland.
 One is located in a city (Białystok), but most of them are situated in the countryside.
 Bezwola, Dębak, Grupa and Linin are in the woods.
 These centres are therefore not easily accessible.